 ESL, a division of Texas A&M University, is charged with reviewing any new editions of the energy code and determining whether the energy efficiency and air quality provisions are equivalent to or more stringent than those of the previously adopted state energy code.
 ESL has six months to conduct its analysis in accordance with Texas Health and Safety Code §388.003(b-1).

-SECO may choose to have a public stakeholder meeting to discuss issues and concerns regarding the code.
+SECO may choose to have a public stakeholder meeting to discuss issues and concerns that affect multi-family residential buildings as well as commercial building energy codes.
 A meeting notice is published in the Texas Register.
 All interested parties are invited to attend including commercial and residential builders; architects; engineers; environmental groups and municipal, county and other local government authorities.

 During the final review period, SECO considers ESL's analysis of the code and all stakeholder comments.
 SECO then determines whether to adopt the latest published edition of the energy code.
 This process occurs on a three-year cycle for commercial codes and a six-year cycle for residential codes.
 If the decision is made to adopt, SECO will establish an effective date for the new energy code not earlier than nine months after the date of adoption.